animatlabs/animatlabs.github.io/_posts/2022-12-01-secure-alternate-to-exposing-identifiers.md

 comments: true
 ---

-In the world driven by data, the entities are setup and identified with the help of keys.
+In a world driven by data, the entities are set up and identified with the help of keys.
 Those keys could come in many shapes and formats namely, numbers, strings, GUIDs/UUIDs...
 Sometimes the system designers don’t think of security concerns when implementing the REST APIs.

-In general, for the systems that use an integer-based Id the REST APIs for their get/post APIs would use those IDs directly, and hence become very predictable.
-With their predictability and monotonic availability, one could easily fetch results for identifiers which they were not even supposed to, for example: orders of clients, user information, etc. This might turn out to be a security nightmare unless there are either some or the other checks or solutions are put in place for the same.
+In general, for the systems that use an integer-based Id, the REST APIs for their get/post APIs would use those IDs directly, and hence become very predictable.
+With their predictability and monotonic availability, one could easily fetch results for identifiers which they were not even supposed to, for example, orders of clients, user information, etc. This might turn out to be a security nightmare unless there are either some or other checks or solutions put in place for the same.

-Therefore, in this article, we will discussing about the alternatives that we could possibly go with to be able to curb the possible security breaches in the systems where we do have numeric Ids.
+Therefore, in this article, we will discuss the alternatives that we could go with to be able to curb the possible security breaches in the systems where we do have numeric Ids.

 ## Problem Statement

 In the commercial setups, the databases and the ID setup system could be based on anything be it GUIDs, UUIDs, or integer-based.
 Now, we may think about the systems that have IDs that are GUID or UUID based, the IDs though unpredictable but it is not always possible or feasible to use or change the system.
-Apart from that, when we do go with GUID/UUID based systems, although controversial, DBAs and developers raise the following concerns:
+Apart from that, when we do go with GUID/UUID-based systems, although controversial, DBAs and developers raise the following concerns:

 - Larger than the traditional numeric value
 - Difficult to debug